 Over the years I’ve spent enough time blogging into the void to know that just writing about this will make no difference.
 There are too many vested interests for the industry to adopt alternative models or even enter into a debate about the role and purposes of prizes without major pressure.
 As with any number of other problems any real response needs to come from below, but the difficulty with competitions is that many photographers still seem them as something essentially to their benefit, and struggle to recognise the ways they work against them.
 Like playing the lottery, the hope is always there that next week it might be you, so why bite the hand that might one day feed?
 What I am really asking is that photographers and artists simply approach competitions and prizes with more questions and scepticism.
 By entering without question you validate the organisation that runs it, and make it easier for them to ignore the problems I’ve outlined above.
 So in future look carefully, think twice and if in doubt ask these difficult questions of organisers, and of your peers and colleagues who play a vital role in these competitions as judges, juries, and occasional executioners.

 (Update: Aperture have since tweeted me that the conflict was mentioned during the announcement of the shortlist, which is 14 minutes into the video here.
-This is good, but it dosen’t explain why the same issue wasn’t highlighted on their site where one presumes many more people would learn about the shortlist, or deal with any of the points above about the inefficacy of a judge leaving the room for five minutes while their work is debated).
+This is good, but it still doesn’t explain why the same issue wasn’t highlighted on their site where one presumes many more people would learn about the shortlist, or deal with any of the points above about the inefficacy of a judge leaving the room for five minutes while their work is debated).